 2.18 Periodic Review.
 The term “Periodic Review” shall have the meaning ascribed in [OBEY CREEK: Cross check - Section 4.13] of this Agreement.

-2.19 Person.
-The term “Person” shall mean a natural person, a corporation, limited liability company, a partnership, joint venture, a trust, or any other legal entity.
+2.19 Person/Corporate Entity.
+The term “Person/Corporate Entity” shall mean a natural person, a corporation, limited liability company, a partnership, joint venture, a trust, or any other legal entity.

 2.20 Property.
 The term “Property” shall mean that certain parcel of land, located along US 15-501 South, and as depicted in Exhibit A, attached hereto.
 The Property also includes any public rights-of-way and private streets that may be located within the boundaries of Exhibit A.